ethersphere/ethswarm-nextjs/content/pages/build.md

           title: Bee
           content: >-
-            Bee is a peer-to-peer client that connects you with other peers all over the world to become part of Swarm network, a global distributed p2p storage network that aims to store and distribute all of the world's data.
-Running a full Bee node gives you all the functionalities of Swarm.
+            Bee is a peer-to-peer client that connects you with other peers all over the world to become part of the Swarm network, a global distributed P2P storage network that aims to store and distribute all of the world's data.
+Running a full Bee node gives you access to all the functionalities of Swarm.
           ctas:
             - template: cta